The Conveyancing Process Explained

 - Preparing and forwarding the completion statement and transfer deeds

-The conveyancing process: timeline and step-by-step guide
+The conveyancing timeline step-by-step

 It’s all well and good understanding the range of responsibilities of a conveyancer or conveyancing solicitor, but when does each step take place, and how long does it take?